 Frequently asked questions about buying your first road bike

-Wiggle's bike marketing manager, Steve Kitchin, answers some of the most frequently asked questions, from beginners in the market for a new road bike.
+We asked the buying team some of the most frequently asked questions from beginners in the market for a new road bike.

 Q: Where might a new road cyclist look to save money on a bike?

-SK: Our advice is always to buy the best bike you can afford; it will reward you with a long lasting level of fun and performance, and most importantly, inspire you to get out more.
-My personal recommendation is the Eastway Emitter R2 (Ultegra - 2016); it has had some superb reviews in magazines in the UK, and it is the same model range that our in-house race team 'Team Wiggle' use.
+A: Our advice is always to buy the best bike you can afford; it will reward you with a long lasting level of fun and performance, and most importantly, inspire you to get out more.

 Q: What good payment plans and schemes are available for newbie cyclists?